ch4mpy/spring-addons/spring-addons-starter-rest/README.md

 - proxy settings with consideration of `HTTP_PROXY` and `NO_PROXY` environment variables.
 Finer-grained configuration or overrides can be achieved with custom properties.
 - connection and read timeouts
 - instantiate `RestClient` in servlets and `WebClient` in WebFlux apps.
 Any client can be switched to `WebClient` in servlets.
-- client bean names are by default the camelCase transformation of the key in the application properties map.
+- client bean names are by default the camelCase transformation of the key in the application properties map, with the `Builder` suffix when `expose-builder` is true.
 It can be set to anything else in properties.

 When more is needed than what can be auto-configured, it is possible to have `RestClient.Builder` or `WebClient.Builder` exposed as beans instead of the already built instances.